metabase/metabase/docs/actions/basic.md

 ## Basic actions from object detail view

 If you have basic actions enabled for a model, you can click on an individual record to view its object detail.
-From that object detail model, you can click on the elipses (**...**) select update or delete to modify that specific record.
+From that object detail model, you can click on the ellipses (**...**) and select update or delete to modify that specific record.

 ![Update record from object detail view](./images/update-record.png)